ArmandoBarsante/ArmandoBarsante.github.io/index.md

 </p>

 I’m a collaborative conservation scientist translating satellite telemetry and risk modeling into management-ready decisions for wildlife, with an emphasis on marine megafauna.
 I partner with universities, NGOs, and agencies across the globe to co-produce actionable science and clear map-based products.
-Fluent in Portuguese and English.
+Fluent in Portuguese and English; conversatinonal Spanish.
 Currently a postdoctoral researcher at Florida State University working with the [Marine Turtle Research and Conservation Group](https://marineturtleresearch.com) with 20+ years of sea turtle conservation experience in Brazil and more recently in the United States.
 I help teams with study design, modeling, and communicating results that matter for management.

 Services
 - Tracking & data: Satellite tagging (Argos or GPS), data processing, and quality control.